 The business of water treatment services was worth half a trillion dollars a year… five years ago.
 Five years from now, it will be worth a full trillion dollars.
 What’s going on?

-Population and Water Stress
+Growing Population and Need for Water Treatment Services

 - By 2030, demand may exceed supply by 40% worldwide.